Stacked-Deck/stacked-deck.github.io/_posts/2025-06-06-The-Quest-For-A-Data-Request.markdown

 Well first thing will be to see what's *actually* included.
 There isn't really a consensus in the industry (though there really should be) because these companies are rarely (if ever) challenged on these things, for example Activision provides hidden MMR data (as they should), whereas other companies don't provide this, but do give more extensive data on the individual actions taken in game (more than just kills, deaths, etc), so we'll really have to see.

-But once I *do* (fingers crossed) get the data I'll be dropping some huge evidence on Marvel Rivals Season 0 matchmaking manipulation that will show players how the games rigged ass algorithm works behind the scenes.
+But once I *do* (fingers crossed) get the data I'll be dropping some huge evidence on Marvel Rivals Season 0 matchmaking manipulation that will show players how the game's rigged ass algorithm works behind the scenes.
 And trust me on this one, it is actually fucking disgusting.

 I would really love to put this out there now but I want to do this properly and make sure I have all the data verified on my end before I do, so unfortunately it is going to take some time, but it will be worth it because trust me on this one, Netease *(and many other "competitve multiplayer" developers)* are up to some truly fucked up shit when it comes to matchmaking manipulation.